mypebble/mapped-fields/README.md

 ====================

-A set of form fields to make it easier to accept structured data with consistent values across multiple keys, then map such data directly to your own Django Models and Forms with normalised field names.
+A set of form fields to make it easier to accept structured data with consistent values across multiple keys, then map such data directly to your own Django Models and Forms with normalised field names (where each key is unique).

 A common use case would be to take CSV or JSON files from external systems and normalise them into your own data structures.